The state's Groundwater Protection Rule became effective on June 24, 2019.

-This action begins the final steps for the Groundwater Protection Rule to be fully adopted.
-Listed below are the remaining steps in the process:
+This action began the final steps for the Groundwater Protection Rule to be fully adopted.
+Listed below are the steps that followed:

-- OAH will contact the Revisor’s office to obtain the final version of the Rule.
-The Revisor will send the Rule to both OAH and the MDA.
+- OAH contacted the Revisor’s office to obtain the final version of the rule.
+The Revisor sent the rule to both OAH and the MDA.

-- OAH will file the Rule with the Secretary of State, at this time the MDA must notify those that requested notification at the Rule Hearings by email.
+- OAH filed the rule with the Secretary of State, and the MDA notified those that requested notification at the Rule Hearings by email.

-- The MDA will work with the State Register to publish the Notice of Adoption.
-There is a week lead time to publish in the State Register.
-Five days after the Rule is published, Part 2 of the Rule will be effective.
+- The MDA worked with the State Register to publish the Notice of Adoption.
+Five days after the rule was published, Part 2 of the rule became effective on June 29, 2020.